Maxd12345/Twitter-Sentiment-Analyzer-Simulation/README.md

 # Twitter Sentimenter Analyzer Simulation

 This is a Python tool that analyzes the sentiment of tweets from a database of tweets (csv files).
 It analyzes tweets containing a keyword using TextBlob.
 This simulates taking tweets directly from Twitter.
-From this, it generates visualizations and exports of a multi-page pdf report.
+From this, it generates visualizations and exports of a multi-page PDF report.

 # Features
 - Keyword-based tweet filtering